gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ### Authorization Header
 * x-approuter-authorization - to be used in [Service to Application Router](#service-to-application-router) scenario - two token types are supported:
  - Bearer: contains the JSON Web Token (JWT) or Open ID Connect (OIDC) access token.
  - Basic: contains a Base64 encoded set of user/password.
-Note that Application Router uses these credentials to create a Bearer token using the password grant flow.
+Note that Application Router uses these credentials to create a Bearer token using the password grant flow (currently supported only with XSUAA credentials).

 ## CSRF Protection